2018–19 FC Lokomotiv Moscow season

-The 2018–19 FC Lokomotiv Moscow season was the club's 27th season in the Russian Premier League, the highest tier of the Russian football league system.
-Lokomotiv Moscow was the League defending champions.
+The 2018–19 season was the 27th season of FC Lokomotiv Moscow in the Russian Premier League, the highest tier of the Russian football league system.
+Lokomotiv Moscow was the league defending champions.
 Lokomotiv Moscow also won the Russian Cup and took part in the Champions League.
 Lokomotiv also contested the Russian Super Cup.

 Lokomotiv launched a women's team, which are participating in the Russian Women's Football Championship, the highest division in Russia for women football.

 First team squad

 Information

 Players and squad numbers last updated on 20 February 2019.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.